 These numbers are in the Meopta filter scale.
 The meopta color 3 user manual has a conversion table to other filters in case you want to cross reference my numbers.

 There are acceptable starting filtration from one sample from what we batch of film I bought, onto whatever RA-4 paper I was able to buy.
+All RA-4 processing has been done at 35°C, in a kit from Bellini.

 RA-4 paper development